 What to buy in Israel?

 #44 Israel is such a unique country with so many peculiarities that buying souvenirs and gifts for people back home is fairly easy.
 Furthermore, most Israeli cities have nice markets with many things for you to choose from.
-The only downside is that this is an expensive country and the gifts quickly add up on your budget.
+The only downside is that this country is expensive, and the gifts quickly add up to your budget.

 Anyway, these are some of the best things to buy during a trip to Israel: